Biblical Counsel for Listening to Music

-Listening to music can be a somewhat passive, sedative, and even thoughtless activity and, as such, is often regarded by the vast majority of people as a relatively harmless exercise.
-Nevertheless, regardless of the genre, music can be a spiritual tool the enemy uses to draw believers into a state of dullness, apathy, and indifference about the things of God which, consequently, can impede our spiritual growth (Col. 1:10; 1 Pet.
+But be that as it may, music can be used by the enemy to draw believers into a state of spiritual dullness, apathy, and indifference to the things of God so that it becomes an impediment to our sanctification (Col. 1:10; 1 Pet.
 2:2; 2 Pet.
 3:18).
-As the seventeenth-century Puritan, William Spurstowe (1605-1666), warns in his book The Wiles of Satan,
+As the seventeenth-century Puritan William Spurstowe (1605-1666) warns in his book The Wiles of Satan:

 Satan is wholly bent to evil, and makes it his only study to dive and search into men so that he may better fasten his temptations upon them. . . .
 He does not go forward a step without noting every man’s estate, temper, age, calling, and company so that he may with greater advantage tempt to evil, and thereby bring men into the same misery and condition as himself.[4]